 5.1.1.10.4 In-session activity time for DRB

 a) This measurement provides the aggregated active session time for DRBs in a cell.
 The measurement is split into sub counters per mapped 5QI and per S-NSSAI.
 DRBs used in 3GPP option 3 shall not be covered in this measurement.

 b) CC

 c) Number of "in session" seconds aggregated for DRBs with a certain mapped 5QI level or for a certain S-NSSAI, where "in session" has the following definitions:

 - DRBs with bursty flow is said to be "in session" if any data (UL or DL) has been transferred during the last 100 ms for that DRB.

 - DRBs with continuous flow are always seen as being "in session" in the context of this measurement, and the session time is increased from the first data transmission on the DRB until 100 ms after the last data transmission on the DRB.

 A particular DRB is defined to be of type continuous flow if the mapped 5QI is any of {1, 2, 65, 66}.

 d) Each measurement is an integer value.
 The number of measurements is equal to the number of mapped 5QI levels plus the number of S-NSSAIs.

-e) The measurement name has the form DRB.SessionTime.5QI, where 5QI identifies the mapped 5QI and DRB.SessionTime.SNSSAI, where SNSSAI identifies the S-NSSAI.

-f) NRCellCU

-g) Valid for packet switched traffic

-h) 5GS

-i) This measurement is to support the Retainability KPI "DRB Retainability" defined in TS 28.554 [8].